Better Employee Engagement Strategy: 6 Signs You Need to Shift

 employee-engagement-graph-1

-A large regional health system was having difficulty getting employees to buy into the employee engagement as a strategy and business objective.
-As a result, engagement survey results were stagnant.
+A large regional health system struggled to get employees to embrace engagement as a strategic priority, and survey results had remained stagnant.

 employee-engagement-graph-2

-Since focusing on engagement at the Boys and Girls Club of Dane County, CEO Michael Johnson has increased the number of engaged employees by 407 percent.
-As a result, the nonprofit has seen positive outcomes in two other critical areas: revenue and participation.
+Since prioritizing employee engagement as part of their talent management strategy at the Boys and Girls Club of Dane County, CEO Michael Johnson has boosted the number of engaged employees by an astonishing 407 percent.
+This focus on people has fueled measurable gains in two critical areas: revenue and program participation.

-Over the course of three years, the organization doubled its revenues and went from serving 1,800 kids to serving nearly 3,000.
+Over just three years, the organization doubled its revenues and expanded its reach, serving nearly 3,000 children — up from 1,800.

 emp eng 3

-A large business services company in the oil and gas industry with 132 branches and nearly 4,500 employees wanted to better understand the relationship between its employee engagement and turnover.
-Branches were divided into four groups based on level of turnover: no turnover, low turnover, high turnover, and highest turnover.
+A large business services company in the oil and gas industry, with 132 branches and nearly 4,500 employees, wanted to understand how employee engagement influenced turnover.
+Branches were grouped into four categories based on turnover levels: no turnover, low turnover, high turnover, and highest turnover.

-• Of the ten engagement survey items exhibiting the biggest gaps, five were key engagement drivers.
+— Of the ten survey items with the biggest differences, five were identified as key engagement drivers.

 emp eng 4

-A client in the educational services industry with 4,000 employees wanted a better understanding about how employee engagement affects employee health.
-One example question from that study examined how often employees felt stressed.
+A client in the educational services industry, with 4,000 employees, wanted to understand how employee engagement influences employee health.
+One area of focus was workplace stress levels — specifically, how often employees reported feeling stressed.

 emp eng 5